 When it comes to upholstered furniture and carpets, make sure that there are no loose ends or dangling pieces that your bunny could chew on.

 If you're worried about your bunny chewing on the underside of your furniture, placing a clear plastic carpet runner with the spike side up below it.
-This is a safe and easy way to deter your bunny from crawling beneath the furniture.
+This is a safe and easy way to deter your bunny from crawling beneath the furniture in the living room or other areas of your home.

 Once you've bunny-proofed your home, the next thing to think about is house training.
 Pet rabbits that are spayed or neutered have an easier time with litter training as their urges for territorial marking is reduced.
 Having your bunny spayed or neutered also helps with behavioral issues and reduces the possibility for certain diseases.
 Overall, having your bunny fixed is a great idea.